Months of QA, completed in hours with OwlityAI.

 Why?

-When the development and QA goals see eye to eye, you can achieve meaningful outcomes while minimizing wasted resources.
+Testing alignment with development ensures that both QA and engineering work toward the same product outcomes, reducing wasted effort.
 Also, QA teams shouldn’t just exist in a vacuum but rather they should act as a critical cog in the broader development strategy mechanism.

 Example